DmitryKr2021/billiard/README.md

 - after this the message will appear: "Game over!"
 - to start a new game press the button "New game"

+To change the color of the ball, right-click on it

 #### [See deploy](https://billiard-drab.vercel.app/)